Molecular-Biophysics-Database/mbdb-docs/pages/datamodel/intro.md

 ## Files

-The metadata of the files themselves (rather than the data they describe) are foundoutside the two part model described above in a separate part of the record see [here](files.md).
+The metadata of the files themselves (rather than the data they describe) are found outside the two part model described above in a separate part of the record see [here](files.md).

 ## Vocabularies